Lambda JavaScript¶

 - Preview of ES6 scoping rules and modules.

-and dynamic dispatch.- Binary search basic algorithm.
+- Binary search basic algorithm.

 - Binary search recursive version with named function expressions.

-- Big-O overview for lists (
+- Big-O overview for lists (Array) vs hashes (Object).

-). - Implementing a
+- Implementing a Tree.

-relates to browser DOM.
+- How Treerelates to browser DOM.